Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Skills:

-• Effective communication and interpersonal skills
+• Good interpersonal and communication skills

-• Expert in Microsoft Office Suite
+• Expert In Microsoft Office Suite

 • Fluent in English and Spanish